uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The software framework and/or development environment used to design the platform edition

+Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the engine.

 <details>
 <summary><i>controlled vocabulary</i> (adapted from Wikipedia, "List of Game Engines," 2025) [+]</summary>
 <ul>